opennms-forge/onms-k8s-poc/README.md

 ## Run in the cloud

-The following assumes that you already have an AKS or GKE cluster up and running with [Nginx Ingress](https://kubernetes.github.io/ingress-nginx/) Controller and [cert-manager](https://cert-manager.io/docs/), and `kubectl` is correctly configured on your machine to access the cluster.
+The following assumes that you already have an AKS or GKE cluster up and running with [Nginx Ingress](https://kubernetes.github.io/ingress-nginx/) Controller and [cert-manager](https://cert-manager.io/docs/) (with a `ClusterIssuer` available for the Ingress), and `kubectl` is correctly configured on your machine to access the cluster.

 At a minimum, the cluster should have three instances with 4 Cores and 16GB of RAM on each of them.